 Skip to contents

-1. A GitHub repository containing your Shiny app
+1. A GitHub repo containing your Shiny app.

 my-shiny-project/